moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ###### Local login

 With this setting, you control if the local login form is shown on the login page or not.
-By default, the local login form is shown and users an login into the site as normal.
+By default, the local login form is shown and users can login into the site as normal.
 If you disable this setting, the local login form is hidden.
 This allows you to just provide login buttons for external identity providers like OAuth2 or OIDC.

-Please note: As soon as you hide the local login form, you risk that admins cannot log in anymore with a local account if there is a problem with the external identity provider.
-To allow local logins anyway in such cases, a side entrance local login page is provided on /theme/boost_union/locallogin.php.
-On this side entrance local login page, all of Moodle's login security measures apply as well.

 ###### Local login intro